There are not many things more annoying as a homeowner to hear the thunderous sound of a plane as it flys over your house.

 It can be hard to tell if a plane is flying at the correct altitude.
 But seeing how low or high a plane is flying in relation to a structure like a tower or building can help.

 You can also download an app called FlightAware that provides live flight tracking information, including a plane’s altitude as it flys overhead.

-How Can I Report Airplanes That Are Flying Too Low?
+How to Report Airplanes that Are Flying Too Low

 The first action you should take is to contact your local airport.

 You will be able to find out more information like whether this will be an ongoing problem or more of an isolated incident, and whether there is an explanation for planes in the area flying at a lower altitude.

 You can sometimes fill out a noise complaint form directly on the airport’s website.